Last updated: April 2026

 Selecting the right tenant is crucial to protecting your investment.
 A thorough background check, including credit and reference checks, helps ensure you’re choosing a reliable tenant who will pay rent on time and take care of your property.

 At South Property, we follow a rigorous screening process that includes multiple landlord and employer references.
-We also use Tenancy.co.nz to conduct multi-bureau background checks, including credit checks—an industry-leading resource that’s only available to professional property managers.
+We also use Tenancy.co.nz to conduct multi-bureau background checks, including credit checks.
+This is an industry-leading resource that’s only available to professional property managers.

 By working with us, you gain access to tools and expertise that private landlords don’t, giving you greater peace of mind when selecting tenants.